Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{Stage 2- level 1 (six classes of OEP classification)}

-The signals were segmented with a smaller sliding window (6 seconds with 50\% overlap).
-The tuning of the window size is shown in section~\ref{subsec:resultsstage2}.
+The signals were segmented with a smaller sliding window.
+The optimal window size and overlap rate were identified by comparing performance across window sizes of 2, 4, 6, and 8 seconds, and overlap rates of 25\%, 50\%, 75\%, and 80\%, using a Random Forest model.
+The results are shown in section~\ref{subsec:resultsstage2} where a 6-second window with 50\% overlap was selected.
 If the signals were classified as OEP in stage 1, they were further classified as the six classes of level 1 OEP as shown in Table~\ref{tab:OEPlabels}.
 Otherwise, they kept the ADLs labels as in stage 1.